The Daymark at Edge-on-Hudson

 Active mixed-use urban condition establishes a lively pedestrian corridor for residents.

 Southern exposure towards the river and the waterfront park frames an active streetscape.
-The Daymark’s mixed-use programming—including a restaurant, retail spaces, and outdoor seating area—will support the burgeoning community of Edge on Hudson as an integrated neighborhood.
+The Daymark’s mixed-use programming—including a restaurant, retail spaces, and outdoor seating area—will support the burgeoning community of Edge-on-Hudson as an integrated neighborhood.
 Oriented towards views of the Sleepy Hollow Lighthouse and the Palisades to the north, the Lighthouse Landing streetscape establishes an urban condition through individual maisonette entrances, bay windows, and exterior terraces.
 Perforated metal panels, designed by abstracting both square and triangular nautical navigational symbols called Daymarks, frame the building’s entrance.
 A slatted wooden canopy transitions the public realm to the bespoke interior.

 Individual maisonette entrances creates human-scale massing.